General feedback - Project Funding

-- the project’s outcomes were clear and demonstrated artistic excellence and strong arts development.
-Some applications provided a lot of detail on the project’s background but did not clearly explain the expected outcomes, in particular, in what way it was artistically exciting, challenging or innovative and how it would develop the artistic skills of the artist/s, organisation, or the ACT community.
+- Are the project outcomes clear and do they demonstrate artistic excellence and strong arts development?
+Some applications provide a lot of background detail but do not clearly explain the expected outcomes, in particular, how it is artistically exciting, challenging or innovative and how it would develop the artistic skills of the artist/s, organisation, or the ACT community.

-- the language used was not too technical or jargonistic.
-It is important to remember the panel is multi-artform and may not be familiar with the language or techniques of your artform.
+- Is the language used too technical or jargonistic?
+It is important to remember assessment panels are multi-artform and individual assessors may not be familiar with the language or techniques of your artform.
 Take care to explain your project simply and clearly.

-- the funding request was appropriate.
+- Is the funding request appropriate?
 The panel will consider if the amount of funding requested is reasonable against a range of factors including the number of people involved, the experience of the artist/s, the complexity of the project and the outcomes to be achieved.

-- the budget was correct and quotes for major expenses were provided.
-It should also be clear which of the project expenses will be supported by the ACT Arts Fund.
+- Is the budget correct and are quotes for major expenses provided?
+It should also be clear which project expenses will be supported by the ACT Arts Fund.
 Include your own contribution to the project including in-kind support.

-- the support material was of a high standard and relevant to the application.
-While it is important to include letters or emails from key personnel and some artform material, too many attachments may confuse the application and reduce the significance of the material.
+- Is the support material relevant to the application and of a high standard?
+While it is important to include confirmation from key personnel and some artform material, too many attachments may confuse the application and reduce the significance of the material.

 artsACT also encourages artists to consider the ACT arts landscape and their place within it and recommends: